jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 Other useful materials
 ^^^^^^^^^^^^^^^^^^^^^^^
+#.  `Video lectures from the BioCAT Everything BioSAXS 5 workshop, <https://www.youtube.com/playlist?list=PLbPNI520xTsEYbJk8V0BNQ461xnG6tpRW>`_
+    which can help you learn more about best practices for SAXS data processing.

 #.
 An overview and tutorial of RAW produced by Jesse Hopkins for SBGrid, which can be viewed here:
     `https://youtu.be/XGnJDs3N2MI <https://youtu.be/XGnJDs3N2MI>`_